 Our district has made the necessary investments to be able to deliver instruction and facilitate student learning remotely.
 We view this as an opportunity to meet the needs of our community in more creative, flexible, and responsive ways.
 In the event of inclement weather, widespread illness, or other unique circumstances, we will utilize our technology to create and communicate learning objectives to students and families.
 Depending on the circumstances, staff may utilize this same technology to provide feedback, make corrections, and/or deliver supplementary interventions.
 Student attendance on these days will be based upon work completion and participation in prearranged virtual meetings.
-Abundant technical support through our help desk and online trainings will be available to families on these days, and while accommodations may be necessary, our expectations for student engagement will remain high.
+Technical support through our help desk and online trainings will be available to families on these days, and while accommodations may be necessary, our expectations for student engagement will remain high.
 In order to ensure a most positive experience in our students' homes, staff will plan to update sites in a timely manner, provide clear and detailed instruction, create rigorous but manageable assignments, be available for questions and dialogue, and provide appropriate guidance to ensure success for all students.
 Further details and expectations for these days will be provided through email and video correspondence with families.
+Please note that E-Learning day expectations are subject to change and that communication regarding any changes will be shared with families in advance.